-But the crime rate is likely higher among illegal aliens than among citizens, and among non-citizens than among citizens.
+But the crime rate is likely higher among illegal aliens than among citizens.
 As CIS notes in a November 2009 publication titled “Immigration and Crime: Assessing a Conflicted Issue,” non-citizens are overrepresented in America’s jail population: “DHS states that it has identified 221,000 non-citizens in the nation’s jails.
 This equals 11 to 15 percent of the jail population.
 Non-citizens comprise only 8.6 percent of the nation’s total adult population.”
 “The Federal Bureau of Prisons reports that 26.4 percent of inmates in federal prisons are non-U.S. citizens.
 Non-citizens are 8.6 percent of the nation’s adult population.
 However, federal prisons are not representative of prisons generally or local jails.”
 But illegal aliens comprise substantial fraction of all felons in many localities, such as in Maricopa County, Arizona, where “22 percent of felons are illegal aliens.”

 By contrast, CIS observes, “advocates for immigrants” often “cite academic research claiming that immigrants actually are less prone to crime than natives,” specifically, the Public Policy Institute of California’s “Crime, Corrections, and California,” and the Immigration Policy Center’s “The Myth of Immigrant Criminality and the Paradox of Assimilation.”
 As CIS notes, “Both studies conclude that immigrants are much less likely to commit crimes than are natives.
 However, both studies share a fundamental problem: The data they use are not reliable, making meaningful analysis impossible.”
 The same is true of the recent study “The Integration of Immigrants into American Society” co-sponsored by the National Science Foundation, which was “one-sided” and had a tendency to “ignore any evidence to the contrary, such as this analysis and this one.”
 Studies generally tend to understate immigrant crime rates.
 As CIS notes,”with the exception of federal prisons, which account for only a small fraction of all those incarcerated, state and local correctional institutions generally have not tried to carefully determine whether their prisoners are native or foreign-born.
 Typically they use self-reporting as the primary means by which they determine place of birth or citizenship. . .Because being a non-citizen can lead to deportation, there is a strong incentive for individuals to lie about where they were born or if they are in the country illegally.
 This means that any survey such as the Census, or surveys done by jails and prisons, will likely understate the share of inmates who are non-citizens or illegal aliens.”
 The NSF-sponsored study makes the mistake of citing such census data, “unaware that the data are unreliable” in understating immigrant crime rates.